Data Repository Platforms: A Primer

 Reach and impact: A number of these repositories are general in terms of disciplinary scope, whereas some primarily cater to the social sciences or sciences.
 This could help shape which repository researchers might select depending on the intended audience for re-using their data.
 Similarly, who has the ability to access datasets in each of the repositories, and at what cost, should be considered.
 If open-access is a priority, it might make sense to select Mendeley Data, Zenodo, or Dryad, as datasets in these repositories are freely accessible to the public.
 Harvard Dataverse and Figshare let scholars choose whether datasets are freely accessible or restricted.
 On the other end of the spectrum, ICPSR and The Roper Center require payment or membership to access datasets.

 Cost to deposit: A number of the repositories require institutional or individual membership or have fees associated with depositing research data.
-If cost of dataset deposit is a concern, Figshare, Harvard Dataverse, and Zenodo do not charge for depositing research data, and Mendeley Data has a free membership option as well.
+If cost of dataset deposit is a concern, Figshare, Harvard Dataverse, The Roper Center, and Zenodo do not charge for depositing research data, and Mendeley Data has a free membership option as well.

 We hope that the 2020 snapshot summarized here can help to serve other researchers, especially those in the social sciences, as they weigh the pros and cons of each repository.
 Of course, these repository providers often change and adapt their services and offerings.
 As you consider preserving and sharing your research data, we would be happy to discuss these options with you.
 Please email me at email@example.com.